bastean/codexgo/README.md

       - Views
     - Features (Gherkin)
       - Acceptance Tests
+        - API
+        - Views

 ## Workflow

 ### Idea

-The system allows users to register a new account, log in and update their data or permanently delete their account, as well as verify it through a link sent to their email.
+The system allows users to register a new account, log in and update their data or permanently delete their account, as well as verify and reset their account through a link sent to their email.

 ### Functionality